-I don’t eat fish or eggs (obviously), but from what I’ve read on forums, those are the worst offenders.
 I do eat garlic, onions, broccoli and beans quite often as they are very nutritious foods and I’d rather not eliminate them from my diet, even if they did cause an odor (since you can still deal with odor in other ways).

 Foods that might help reduce odor

 - Tomato juice

 SOURCE Many people eating plant-based diets will likely agree that our poop isn’t as offensive as our meat-eating friends.

 You’ll read a lot of anecdotal evidence supporting this, but I’d love to know if there’s actually been a study done to confirm this (there is at least one study linking meat-eating to “less attractive” body-odor in men [SOURCE]).

 BONUS: What About Soiled Appliances?